col-panic/rap-e4-tycho-demo/README.md

-# Building the Eclipse RAP e4 demo project built with Maven Tycho
+# Building the Eclipse RAP e4 demo project with Maven Tycho

 This is a demonstration / help project that builds the Eclipse `RAP e4 Template` aka Eclipse e4 demo project using Maven Tycho.
 It uses the Eclipse RAP e4 [RAP Target Components](https://www.eclipse.org/rap/downloads/) in version RAP 3.11 December 2019 (2019-12).